 The Microvi MNE combined nitrification-denitrification process utilizes single-pass reactors filled with biocatalyst composites, pre-populated with process-specific cultures of naturally-occurring microorganisms at high densities.
 The microorganisms remain within the biocatalyst at a steady population without adding suspended solids to the treated wastewater, eliminating the need for replacement, recycling, or re-seeding of active microorganisms.
-Microvi has partnered with an engineering firm to pilot the MNE technology at smaller wastewater treatment plants around the world, but it has not been used at larger plants like DITP.
+Microvi has recently commissioned their first sidestream wastewater treatment plant.
+However, the technology has not been used at larger plants like DITP.

-CLEARAS Water Recovery Advanced Biological Nutrient Recovery (ABNRTM)
+Algal Process - CLEARAS Water Recovery Advanced Biological Nutrient Recovery (ABNRTM)